john-maurer/Maurer.OktaFilter/README.md

 - `AUTH-URL`
 - `AUTH-USER`

-You'll need to acquire a valid auth user name, password and URL from your organization.
+You'll need to acquire a valid auth enuser name, password and URL from your organization.

 ### 2. Install the Package